electricimp/AzureIoTHub/README.md

 0. Select a policy which has all permissions (such as the *iothubowner*) or create a new policy then click on it
 0. Copy the *Connection string--primary key* to the clipboard and paste it into the iothub.Registry constructor.

-To use the Client you need device-level permissions.
-To get the *deviceConnectionString* you can use the iothub.Registry class [*(see registry example below)*](#registry-example) or follow the steps below to find in the Azure Portal.
+To get the *Device Connection String* you need device-level permissions.
+You can use the iothub.Registry class [*(see registry example below)*](#registry-example) or follow these steps to find in the Azure Portal.

 0. Open the [Azure Portal](https://portal.azure.com/)
 0. Select or create your Azure IoT Hub resource